estudart/estudart/README.md

 - **Email:** [erico.studartdf@gmail.com](mailto:erico.studartdf@gmail.com)
 - **LinkedIn:** [linkedin.com/in/ericostudart](https://www.linkedin.com/in/ericostudart/)

-Let's team up and turn your project ideas into reality!
+Feel free to get in contact with me to talk about programming!
 I'm eager to collaborate and bring fresh perspectives to the table.